 “My professors were so supportive,” says Marian, a sociology major who was among the first U of R students to travel abroad through a Presbyterian program at the Kinnaird College for Women in Lahore, Pakistan in her junior year.
-After working in healthcare, Marian became the secretary at Wo International Center of Punahou School in Berkeley, ensuring other students had study abroad experiences like hers.
+After working in healthcare, Marian became the secretary at Wo International Center of Punahou School in Honolulu, ensuring other students had study abroad experiences like hers.

 When the couple learned of the merger between U of R and SFTS in July 2019, John was initially concerned that SFTS would lose its identity.
 “But that hasn’t happened,” he says.
 “SFTS is celebrating its 150th anniversary this year and is going strong.”
 Marian appreciates that the U of R is “still keeping up its spiritual drive and intercultural programs” and is “hopeful” about the merger, as is John.